haimshalev/ICT_HW_Repr/Image Correction For Color Blind/Code/ReadMe.txt

 ii.
 Daltonize image for Protanopes , Deuteranopes and Tritanopic. iii.
 Daltonized simulate image for Protanopes , Deuteranopes and Tritanopic.

+3)	Daltonize function for a group of pictures:

+[] = DaltonizeFolder(InputFolderPath,OutputFolderPath,ColorBlindType)
+	A generic function which gets a color blind type and to folder paths.
+	The function run over all the bmp images in the InputFolder.
+	For each image it will save in the outputfolder 3 images: The simulated image, The daltonized Image and the simulated daltonized image.
+Input:
+	InputFolderPath – A string which holds the path to the input folder OutputFolderPath – A string which holds the path to the output folder (Should be created before the call to the function) ColorBlindType - 1  for protanopes, 2  for deuteranopes, 3 for tritanopic

 ****************************************************************************************
 Using the main functions manually: